philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * How to maintain a work/life balance in face of how long this list here is
 * How to recognise your own body's/psyche's warning signs
 * How to work with your own emotions
+* How to recognise impostor syndrome (thanks Amanda Miotto/@amandamiotto!)
 * How to keep your personal relationships healthy
 * How to recognise toxic situations, and how to walk away from them (thanks Dr. Paula Martinez/@orchid00!)
 * How to give yourself a break (thanks Dr. Katy Turner/@katymeturner!)
+* How to create new habits (thanks Jobson Lucas Dias/@lucaspk!)

 # 'Modern' science